seungrokj/AAI25_workshop/ws_201_Optimized_Model_Serving_with_vLLM/README.md

 ## Case 3 vLLM v1 with Prefix-caching benchmarks
 -----------------------------

-Now close the previous vLLM server by `ctrl+C` and launch a new vLLM server with v1 and prefix cache are enabled Chekc out `VLLM_USE_V1=1` env var to grigger v1 and `--enable-prefix-caching` vllm arg to enabled prefix caching.
+Now stop the previous vLLM server by pressing 'Ctrl+C', and start a new one with both v1 and prefix caching enabled.
+Set the environment variable 'VLLM_USE_V1=1' to enable v1, and pass the '--enable-prefix-caching' argument when launching the vLLM server to activate prefix caching.

 ### SERVER) vLLM v1 with prefix-caching